jonatankruszewski/m100-mongodb/notes.md

 - [X] The write concern tells the required durability requested for the write operation.
 - [ ] The write concern tells which server to write data to.
 - [X] The read concern tells the required durability requested for the read operation.

+### CHAPTER 2

+### QUIZ What to Know Before You Model

+Problem:

+Which of the following should you keep in mind when you design a data model with MongoDB?
+Attempts Remaining:∞Unlimited Attempts

+Check all answers that apply:

+- [X] MongoDB supports ACID with the document model and with transactions.
+- [X] The document model encourages keeping related information together.
+- [X] - MongoDB is a distributed database.

+### Flexible Methodology for Data Modeling

+- Emphasis on workload, not on ER diagram
+- Solouion depends on workload
+- Normalization  vs simplicity or performance.
+- Flexible.
+Three phasses.
+- Identify the worlokad.
+Size data, quantify ops, qualify ops.
+- Model relationshups.
+Embed or link.
+- Apply patterns if possible.

+### QUIZ Flexible Methodology for Data Modeling

+Which are the three phases of our data modeling methodology?

+Check all answers that apply:

+- [X] Describe the Workload.
+- [ ] Write the Application Code.
+- [X] Model the Relationships.
+- [X] Apply Patterns.
+- [ ] Draw an Entity-Relationship Diagram.

+### Describing a workload.

+- First step of our methodology.
+- List of operations, queries.
+For example, Coffee to deliver to stores.
+Quantify amount.
+Qualify the time, is it critial?
+What is the latency needed?
+What is the writeConcern needed?
+From which node to read?
+- Is it a critical write?
+- Usually one or two operations will stand out
+- Latest version: account information, password.
+- Staleness acceptable: reviews, ratings, list of restaurants

+### QUIZ Describing a Workload

+Problem:

+Which one of the following is the best reason to describe the workload as the first phase of the methodology?
+Attempts Remaining:∞Unlimited Attempts

+- [ ] There is only one solution to data normalization.
+- [ ] A solution for a huge amount of data requires an entity relationship diagram.
+- [X] Different workloads could lead to different data model solutions.
+- [ ] Because you want to apply schema design patterns.

+### QUIZ Describing a Workload Quiz 2

+Which of the following would be a qualitative aspect of a write operation?
+Attempts Remaining:∞Unlimited Attempts

+Choose the best answer:

+- [ ] The operation happens 1000 times per second.
+- [X] The operation requires a durability of "majority."
+- [ ] The data written should be destroyed in 1 year.
+- [ ] The operation must be acknowedged back to the client in 10 ms.

+### EMBEDDING VS REFERENCING

+- Embedding is placing the child into the parent
+- Referencing, uses a unique idenifier
+- Reference for 1 to many
+- Prefer embedding over referencing
+- Embed: for integrity, for data deleted together
+- Reference: When the many is considerably large
+- Ref: For integrity on write operations many-many
+- Ref: when a piece is used, but not the other one and memory is an issue.

+### QUIZ Embedding vs Referencing

+Problem:

+Which of the following criteria influence the choice of embedding instead of referencing a given relationship?
+Attempts Remaining:∞Unlimited Attempts

+Check all answers that apply:

+- [X] The two entities are always read together.
+- [X] The two entities have a one-to-many relationship and are always modified together.
+- [ ] One entity can be related to 10 million entities in the second table.

+### QUIZ Embedding vs Referencing Quiz 2

+Problem:

+The queries on a application are mostly on users.
+In other words, it user-centric.

+Each user can have many addresses.
+The addresses and the user are always read or updated together.

+How should you model the relationship between the user and the addresses in MongoDB?

+Attempts Remaining:∞Unlimited Attempts

+Choose the best answer:

+- [ ] The address document should reference a collection holding the user document.
+- [X] The addresses should be embedded as an array in the user document.
+- [ ] The user should be a subdocument in the address document.
+- [ ] The user document should reference a collection holding the address documents.

+### Applying patterns

+- Schema design pattern
+- Common language to express representation in your schema model

+Some patterns:
+- Computed pattern: Good for repetitive calculations.
+- Bucket pattern: Most common on IOT.
+Data is grouped.
+One document per device per day, or per hour.
+- Extended reference: Reference to another collection, but keeping the most frequent fields within the parent.
+- Recipes to improve schemas.
+- Some patterns may intruduce data staleness or data duplication.

+### QUIZ Schema Design Patterns Quiz 1

+Problem:

+Which of the following are true statements about schema design patterns?
+Attempts Remaining:∞Unlimited Attempts

+Check all answers that apply:

+- [ ] They help normalize the data model.
+- [X] They are a common language to understand design intents.
+- [X] They often are denormalizations or transformations to improve performance.

+### QUIZ Schema Design Patterns Quiz 2

+Problem:

+How are schema design patterns used in modeling for MongoDB?
+Attempts Remaining:∞Unlimited Attempts

+Check all answers that apply:

+- [ ] They normalize the data model.
+- [X] They are applied when needed for a given use case
+- [X] They are all applied to all use cases

+### SCHEMA VALIDATION

+- Constrains in your data
+- Ensure field exists, are non nul, have a type, restrict some values.
+- Uses JSON Schema
+- Report: warning or error.
+- Validate: new documents, existing.

+### QUIZ

+Schema Validation
+Problem:

+Which of the following can be validated through schema validation in MongoDB?
+Attempts Remaining:∞Unlimited Attempts

+Check all answers that apply:

+- [X] A document has either one of two strict shapes.
+- [X] Values are within a set of acceptable values for a given field.
+- [ ] Documents in different collections have referential integrity.
+- [X] Values have the right type for a given field.

+### Sharding

+- Process of splitting the DB into 2 or more parts.
+- Scale a large data set horizontally.
+Instead of better servers.
+- Allows to put data in different geographical regions.
+- A DB is partitioned in several shard.
+The shards are based on a sharded key.
+- Scale for read or for write.
+- Scaling for write: choosing a key that will distribute the writes evenly among the shards.
+- Scaling for read:
+- Queries that don't use the shard key, won't scale, they will query all the shards
+- Most dataset don't require shards
+- Sharding for write or for read?
+- Choose the best shard key.

+### QUIZ Sharding

+Problem:

+Which one of the following actions permits to scale horizontally?
+Attempts Remaining:∞Unlimited Attempts

+Choose the best answer:

+- [X] Add a shard to the cluster.
+- [ ] Add more disk space.
+- [ ] Add more memory to the servers.
+- [ ] Move the cluster to Atlas in the Cloud.
+- [ ] Add a member in the replica set.

+### Data INTEGRITY

+- Entity, refrential, domain, user-defined.
+(SQL)
+- Unique primary key.
+- Unique compound indexes.
+- No foreign keys.
+- Cascading deletes not supported.
+- Document Validation with JSON Schema
+- Change streams on write operations.
+- Atlas triggers.

+### QUIZ Data Integrity

+Problem:

+Which of the following are ways MongoDB helps keep the integrity of the data?
+Attempts Remaining:∞Unlimited Attempts

+Check all answers that apply:

+- [ ] Cascading deletes are supported in the MongoDB database server.
+- [X] Change streams can be used to create triggers to implement user-defined integrity checks.
+- [X] The document model guarantees referential integrity between parent and child entities.

+## CHAPTER 3